Notodden Airport

-Notodden Airport (Notodden lufthavn; IATA: NTB, ICAO: ENNO) is a municipal regional airport at Heddal in Notodden, a municipality in Vestfold og Telemark county, Norway.
+Notodden Airport (Notodden lufthavn; IATA: NTB, ICAO: ENNO) is a municipal regional airport at Heddal in Notodden, a municipality in Telemark county, Norway.
 The airport is mostly used for general aviation, and has extensive sailplane activity.
-Bergen Air Transport operates the airport's only scheduled route, six times per week to Bergen Airport, Flesland.
 In 2011, the airport had 5,078 aircraft movements and 3,423 passengers.
 The airport has a single 1393 by 40 m runway with flight information service and instrument landing system.
 In connection with the airport is a water aerodrome, which uses the lake of Heddalsvatnet for take-off and landing.